pivot-access-ltd/bma-offline-docs/originals/prometheus-metrics.md

     sudo systemctl restart maas-rackd
     sudo systemctl restart maas-regiond

 MAAS also provides optional stats about resources registered with the MAAS server itself.

-These include:
+These include four broad categories of information:

--   The number of nodes by type, arch, ...
+1. The number of nodes by type, arch, ...
--   Number of networks, spaces, fabrics, VLANs and subnets
+2. Number of networks, spaces, fabrics, VLANs and subnets
--   Total counts for machines CPU cores, memory and storage
+3. Total counts for machines CPU cores, memory and storage
--   Counters for VM host resources
+4. Counters for VM host resources

 After installing the `python3-prometheus-client` library as describe above, run the following to enable stats: